| |

 significance, and prognosis for rehabilitation according to

 educational standards of the Master Plan.
-Consultation to
+Consultation to the

-strategies of the District's twelve historic schools.
+of the District's twelve historic schools.
+School 21 (shown),

 (2001 ; Albany School district)